BeatRossmy/EYESY_OS_for_RasPi/README.md

 # EYESY_OS_RasPi

+# THIS IS BASED ON OKYERONS REPO WITH SLIGHT MODIFICATIONS TO MAKE IT RUN ON A RASPBERRY PI 4

 The operating system for the EYESY video synthesizer device - remixed.

 Adaptation of the Critter&Guitari Eyesy video synth in order to run it on a regular Raspberry Pi